 Webinars Exploring our Annual Topic

 The NACWG invited four scholars, experts in gender, to delve deeper into our annual topic of Creating an Intersectional Gender Architecture.
-Each were provided with the same set of questions to consider when preparing for the webinars and we have four different approaches.

 - 0:00:11 Dr Marianna Leite.
 PDF slides here.